Skip to content

 });

-Alternatively, you can use onsolve="" directly within the widget or wrap the widget in a <form></form> (where Cap will automatically submit the token alongside other form data. for this, it'll create a hidden field with name set to its data-cap-hidden-field-name attribute or cap-token).
+Alternatively, you can wrap the widget in a <form></form> and Cap will automatically submit the token alongside other form data as cap-token.

 js